-We are a Seattle-based, interdisciplinary group of artists, technologists, designers, builders, and community organizers who share a passion for collaborative installations at the intersection of art, technology, and the built environments.
+We are a Seattle-based, interdisciplinary group of artists, technologists, designers, builders, and community organizers who share a passion for collaborative installations at the intersection of art, technology, and the built environment.

 - Shelly Farnham (project coordination, artist, technologist).
 Shelly has played creative director, artist, and community organizing roles over numerous installations and events, bringing skills as an artist and as a technologist to collaborative projects, in addition to more organizational and event production skills.
 You may see her arts bio, paintings, and installations at http://shellydianefarnham.com.
-Shelly is also research scientist who creates community technologies with her R&D company Third Place Technologies, learn more at http://ThirdPlaceTechnologies.com, and is currently teaching interactive technology at Cornish College of the Arts.
+Shelly is also the president of our sibling non-profit Third Place Technologies, with a mission to foster collaborative, creative communities, learn more at http://ThirdPlaceTechnologies.com.

 - Jeff Larson (artist, designer).
-Jeff is a professional designer and illustrator, and has played a lead role in numerous projects over the years.
+Jeff is an artist, designer and illustrator, and has played a lead role in numerous projects over the years.
 See his portfolio at http://Slowercase.com.
 He’s most well known in Seattle for his Lighter of the Month Club series, abstract paintings, and his collaboration with Skill Shot, Seattle’s pinball zine.
 You can buy his designs at http://Society6.com/LarsonLarson

 - Greg Larson (maker of metal things, builder, mechanic).
 Greg is a maker and builder, bringing strong sculptural, electrical and mechanical skills to the team.
 He is a pinball technician and founder of Quick Pinball Repair.
 Greg also has a special affinity for the process of firing metal and ceramics.